-Introduction Since 2002, the Calgary Maple Festival des Sucres de Calgary is an annual winter event that celebrates the French Canadian, the Metis and the First Nations cultures, their traditions and stories, while offering a memorable cultural experience in French.
+Introduction Existing since 2002, the Calgary Maple Festival des Sucres de Calgary is an annual winter event held since 2016 at Heritage Park and celebrates the French Canadian, the Metis and the First Nations cultures, their traditions and stories, while offering a memorable cultural experience in French.

 New home for the Calgary Maple Festival des sucres!

 Heritage Park, with its peaceful setting, its large heated outdoor tent and its existing facilities will be an ideal place to host the event and the festival goers. www.heritagepark.ca/

 The Mission of Heritage Park is to connect people with the settlement of Western Canada.
 The park shares the stories of the early pioneers who immigrated to the area from all over the world in hopes of making a new life out west.
 Along with an entrepreneurial spirit, they brought many of their own traditions, both of which have helped shape our identity as Western Canadians.